jacobimarsh/cqProt-003/README.md

 Mosdepth to identify the 304bp SV in 20G085100 using per base coverage information

+**11-homologs.sh**

+BLAST the 20G085100 gene against the rest of the genome to identify paralogs, before extracting only hits for the ~300bp SV

 **0X-site_phenotests.sh**

 Miscellaneous script used to test for allele frequencies and mean phenotype scores for populations possessing each allele at a given locus